Safety in Indonesia

 There have been a number of fatal accidents involving passenger boats in recent years.
 As Indonesia is made up of many islands, travelling between them by boat is common but a lack of safety equipment and unpredictable weather can make this an unsafe option.

 The Indonesian government has taken steps to fight terrorism but attacks are unpredictable and places frequented by tourists and expatriates are most at risk of being hit.
 These include foreign embassies, shopping malls, Western hotels, airports and popular tourist areas.
-It is important to remain vigilant, particularly around holiday times.
+It's important to remain vigilant, particularly around holiday times.

-Due to political and religious tensions, certain nationalities are sometimes targeted so it is important to stay up to date with the advice given by your embassy.
+Due to political and religious tensions, certain nationalities are sometimes targeted so it is important to stay up to date with the advice given by foreign embassies.
 Expatriates should always register their contact details with their national embassy so that they can be contacted in an emergency.

 Natural disasters in Indonesia

 Indonesia is located on the Pacific 'Ring of Fire' and earthquakes and volcanic eruptions are frequent.
-As an archipelago nation, a high percentage of the land in Indonesia is located in coastal areas and so tsunamis resulting from large earthquakes can be catastrophic.
-Indonesia was the worst hit country in the 2004 Boxing Day tsunami with over 130,000 people confirmed dead.
+As an archipelago, a high percentage of the land in Indonesia is located in coastal areas and so tsunamis resulting from large earthquakes can be catastrophic.
+Indonesia was the worst-hit country in the 2004 Boxing Day tsunami with over 130,000 people confirmed dead.

 Flooding is also a problem during the rainy season months and flash floods and landslides occur frequently.
 Jakarta is hit particularly badly with flooding every year.